Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 ## The Code
 [Top](#notes "Top")<br>
-We start from the final Theremin code from section 3 https://github.com/Mark-MDO47/ArduinoClass/tree/master/03_SonarRangeDetector
+We start from the final Theremin code from section 3 https://github.com/Mark-MDO47/ArduinoClass/tree/master/03_SonarRangeDetector and name it ThereminSound.ino

 ### Code Outline
 [Top](#notes "Top")<br>